EU proposes emergency measures for students, pensions, projects if UK crashes out

 With Britain’s parliament calling for changes to a divorce agreement that the EU says cannot be renegotiated, the European Commission now sees the risk of a damaging no-deal Brexit as growing by the hour and has stepped up contingency plans.

-“Young people from the EU and the UK who are participating in the Erasmus+ program on 30 March 2019 can complete their stay without interruption,” the Commission said.
+“Young people from the EU and the UK who are participating in the Erasmus+ programme on 30 March 2019 can complete their stay without interruption,” the Commission said.

 Other measures aim to ensure that EU states continue including periods of work, insurance and residence in Britain when calculating social benefits such as pensions for their own citizens.

-And if Britain continues to honor its obligations under the 2019 EU budget after Brexit, British beneficiaries of EU programs could continue receiving EU funds as planned.
+And if Britain continues to honour its obligations under the 2019 EU budget after Brexit, British beneficiaries of EU programmes could continue receiving EU funds as planned.

 The British parliament voted this month to reject the divorce agreement reached late last year between Prime Minister Theresa May and the EU.